 - Architectures, design methods and tools for application-specific multi-processor systems-on-chip (MPSoC)

 - Development of prototype demonstrators in FPGA Technology

 - HW/SW-Codesign of secure hardware and secure embedded (sub)systems

 - Detection and countermeasures to attacks on secure systems

 - Semiconductor based Physical Unclonable Functions as new security primitives

 - Design automation, design optimization and design centering for yield

-- Design of reliable analog and mixed signal circuits and circuits for power management
+- Design of reliable analog and mixed signal circuits

 - Participation in coordinated research program (DFG) “Invasive Computing” with projects in the range from architectural level down to physical design: Fault tolerant architectures and HW/SW codesign, modeling and design optimization, and design of a hardware monitoring system needed for this novel computing paradigm